natanrolnik/natanrolnik-blog/_posts/2021-01-14-Swift-Lambda-Build-Badges.markdown

 {"headers":{"Location":"https:\/\/img.shields.io\/badge\/Redirect-Succeeded-orange"},"statusCode":302}
 ```

 Notice how the `/invoke` function returns `200 OK`, while the body contains what API Gateway needs.
-It will convert the status code and the body into another response.
-If you deploy the same function, and integrate the it via API Gateway, calling it with `curl -i` will result in the following response:
+API Gateway will convert the status code and the body into another response.
+After you deploy the same function, you should integrate the it via API Gateway, and calling it with `curl -i` will result in the following response:

 ```
 HTTP/2 302